 The district uses Lightspeed to filter internet access through its on-site hardwired and Wi-Fi networks as well as on district-owned devices to ensure it is CIPA compliant.
 The filter blocks known sites associated with mature or violent content and security threats such as malware.
-It also attempts to block access to social media sites, non-educational YouTube videos, and other distractions from instruction.
+It also attempts to block access during school hours to social media sites, non-educational YouTube videos, and other distractions from instruction.

 The district also uses Lightspeed Alert to scan online documents and desktop applications for concerning student behavior on school devices.
 When it detects warning signs of suicide, cyberbullying, and school violence, it sends alerts to designated safety staff and Lightspeed Safety Specialists.
 For a threat deemed imminent, the Lightspeed Safety Specialists can immediately contact district safety personnel and/or law enforcement.